Timeline of Bienne made Glycine watches, the evolution of watchmaking from 1914 to 2020

 1910 l'Ecole d'horlogerie attendee,Le Chaux de Fonds

-1926 Eugène Meylan registers a company: Fabrique de Sertissages Precis, which also performs as 'Eugene Meylan,Le Chaux de Fonds'
+1926 Meylan registered a company: Fabrique de Sertissages Precis, which also performs as 'Eugene Meylan,Le Chaux de Fonds'

-1927 Sertissages 'Precis' - Eugène Meylan, takes exclusive representation of 'Bulle Clocks' for Switzerland
+1927 Sertissages 'Precis' - Eugène Meylan, took exclusive representation of 'Bulle Clocks' for Switzerland

 1930 Glycine together with Doxa and Meyer & Stuedeli creates 'Medex', a network to boost sales in Germany

-1930 Eugène Meylan buys the company 'Chronomuri SA' and renames it Automatic EMSA
+1930 Eugène Meylan bought the company 'Chronomuri SA' and renamed it Automatic EMSA

 1931 The automatic module patent is transferred from 'Eugene Meylan - Le Chaux de Fonds' company to 'Automatic EMSA' company

-1935 Eugène Meylan transfers the patents register to Glycine
+1935 Eugène Meylan transferred the patents to Glycine

-1936 Eugène Meylan,re-opens the Fabrique de Sertissages 'Precis' company and takes the representation of 'Bulle Clocks' back
+1936 Eugène Meylan,re-opened the Fabrique de Sertissages 'Precis' company and took the representation of 'Bulle Clocks' back

 1955 23 September Friday,Eugene Meylan was murdered in Neuchatel

-A module that can be mounted on any 8,75 lignes movement and turn them into automatic movements.
+A module that can be mounted on any manual winding 8,75 lignes movement and turn them into automatic movements.

-Meylan applied for a patent for his invention to the Swiss patent institute on 15th Oct 1930 in a time where competition to diversify Harwood's automatic was fierce.
-In 1930, Harwood and Autorist, both invented by John Harwood, were already manufactured in industrial scales.
+Meylan applied for a patent on 15th Oct 1930 in a time where competition to diversify Harwood's automatic was fierce.
+In 1930, Harwood and Autorist, both invented by John Harwood, were already being manufactured in industrial scales.
 Meylan's invention was the third industrial scale automatic invention without interfering with Harwood's patent.

-The independent module was able to be mounted on any manual winding movement with minor modifications and turn them into automatic movements.
+The independent module was able to be mounted on any 8,75 lignes manual winding movement with minor modifications and turn them into automatic movements.

 Servicing the only existing automatic watches Harwood and Autorist was challenging back then, that's what Meylan thought.
 He offered a solution to the problem with his invention by separating the automatic module from the movement.

-Eugene Meylan and Glycine started marketing activities and also presented their self winding timepiece in Basel Fairs.
-The Glycine Eugene Meylan Automatic was also presented in the New York World's Fair in 1939 with developed shock and water proof, anti-magnetic self winding timepieces.
+Eugene Meylan and Glycine started marketing activities and also presented their self winding timepiece in Basel Fair.
+The Glycine Eugene Meylan Automatic was also presented in the New York World's Fair in 1939 with developed shock and water proof, anti-magnetic self winding specifications.